Go there, go there, go there

 No hay anuncios

-In 2022, families from the Turó del Drac School in Canet de Mar organized to prevent the TSJC from imposing 25% Spanish in a classroom.
+In 2022, families from the Turó del Drac School in Canet de Mar organized to prevent the TSJC from imposing 25% Spanish in one classroom.
 It was not the only school suffering judicial interference: dozens of centers were already applying the 25% by court order following individual lawsuits.
-At Òmnium, we were clear: it was necessary to stand by the families of Canet who wanted to maintain the center's linguistic project, ensure they had a voice in the proceedings, and get involved in their defense.
+At Òmnium, we were clear: we had to stand by the families of Canet who wanted to maintain the school's linguistic project, ensure they had a voice in the proceedings, and get involved in their defense.

-At Òmnium, we decided to fight the legal battle, and go all the way.
-This meant making Canet a cases of country, defend the model from the logic of collective rights and with the gaze set, from the beginning, on comparative law and international bodies.
-We were clear that the Catalan school cannot be defended within the Spanish legal framework, due to the repeated hostility of the Spanish courts and governments.
+At Òmnium we decided to fight the legal battle, and go all the way.
+This meant making Canet a country cases, defend the model from the logic of collective rights and with a view, from the outset, to comparative law and international bodies.
+We were clear that the Catalan school cannot be defended within the Spanish legal framework, due to the repeated hostility of Spanish courts and governments.

 Cargando